 Michael Pratt (name changed), a businessman narrates his experience.
 “My wife says she feels empty.
 I understand her as I know I am not able to spend too much time with her or fulfill all her needs.
 But after 15 years of marriage, with a 12-hour job and stress on all fronts, I can’t be the 21-year-old lover boy I used to be, can I?”

 Michael’s is a classic case of isolation in marriage owing to unrealistic expectations.
 He is not alone.
 Unless couples find a way to recalibrate their expectations from marriage, drifting apart is only inevitable.

 2. Lack of communication

 Good communication is the key to a good relationship.
-But you feel ignored when your partner gives you the silent treatment to whatever you say.
-Gradually, you stop sharing important things with him/her.
+If your partner gives you the silent treatment and ignores whatever you say, it is only natural to feel a sense of neglect and abandonment.
+Gradually, you stop sharing important things with him/her on account of feeling unimportant to your husband or wife.
 The walls between the two of you rise higher as you have no choice, save for accepting a lonely marriage and its repercussions.